blight-js/rfcs/text/0000-blight-lang.md

 Maybe starting from scratch with no ecosystem is the wrong play.
 I could be entirely wrong about this.
-Deno regretted starting from scratch and there is a strong likelyhood we will be in the same boat.
+Deno regretted starting from scratch and there is a strong likelihood we will be in the same boat.
 If we can weather the storm, the waters look much clearer on the other side.

 # Rationale and alternatives